 You can search the register by location.
 The live register is available here: https://login.bohs.org/BOHS/Membership/2/BOHS/Directory-of-Occupational-Hygiene-Services/DOHSsearch.aspx.
-The functionality of the Directory is currently being enhanced to introduce features to simplify finding the right assistance for your needs.
+The functionality of the Directory is currently being enhanced to introduce features that will enable you to more easily find the right assistance for your needs.